 After failing a magazine test on being a good father, Homer decides to help Bart out with his Soapbox Derby race car — and soon is left out when Martin gives Bart his race car (after crashing into a wall and getting sent to the hospital) so he can win against Nelson Muntz.
-Meanwhile, Patty and Selma get their hair styled like Mary Tyler Moore.
+Meanwhile, Patty and Selma get their hair styled.

 This episode has the following tropes: